 I turned 35 last month (May 24, 2018) and it was a time of deep reflection for me.
 Typically, the days leading to my birthdays and after are the most reflective times of my year.
 So please forgive me if you can for writing about myself a lot lately.

 Categories of adults

 When I was younger, seeing grown-ups around gave me a blurry glimpse into my own future.
 The possible outcomes my life could resemble.
-From my 12-year-old boy perspective, there were 3 categories of adults.
-A category that was doing exceptionally well; everyone admired them and everything about them was perfect (or so I thought).
+From my 12-year-old boy perspective, there were three categories of adults.
+A group that was doing exceptionally well; everyone admired them, and everything about them was perfect (or so I thought).
 I wanted to grow up to be just like them – perfect.
-There was also a second category that wasn’t doing badly either.
-But there was really nothing remarkable about them, although they were seemingly happy with their lives.
+There was also a second category that wasn’t doing poorly either.
+But there was nothing remarkable about them, although they were seemingly happy with their lives.
 And lastly, there were the losers – the grown-up version.
 I was quite certain that I did not want to be anything like them when I grew up.

 A jaundiced eye

 Self-assessment has become quite hard.
 Things and people are no longer just black or white, good or bad.
 There are many shades of grey in-between, and these ‘grey things’ that are intricately woven into the very fibres of our lives are difficult to decipher.
 I have come to realise that, most times, what we see has nothing to do with the object, but everything to do with who is looking.
 Everything looks yellow to a jaundiced eye!

 Maybe a little melancholic, but I particularly never feel motivated to celebrate my birthdays simply because they remind me of how much less time I have on earth with so much yet to be done.
 I see nothing to celebrate from the perspective of him whose life is slowly winding down with nothing of cosmic proportion to show for it.
 But isn’t that every human experience?